stevewithington/murahelloworld/README.md

 Reload Mura CMS and a new display object option should appear in the list of available display objects when using **Inline Edit** mode.
 Simply drag it onto the layout in the desired region and publish.

-## Modifying Files

-If you want to be able to play around with the files, and make changes, please note that this project uses [Grunt](http://gruntjs.com/) for combining and minifying JavaScript, Less, and CSS files.
-If you haven't used Grunt before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.

-Assuming you have [Node.js](https://nodejs.org) installed, you'll need to run `npm install` from the terminal within the project directory before running Grunt.
-Once you've done that, you may install the required plugins with these commands:

-* `npm install grunt-text-replace --save-dev`
-* `npm install grunt-contrib-handlebars --save-dev`
-* `npm install grunt-contrib-concat --save-dev`
-* `npm install grunt-contrib-uglify --save-dev`
-* `npm install grunt-contrib-less --save-dev`
-* `npm install grunt-contrib-watch --save-dev`

 ## License
 Copyright 2016 Stephen J. Withington, Jr.